ON-LINE vs.

 action on the screen.

-picture and sound could be (almost) perfectly synchronized
+could be (almost) perfectly synchronized (most of the time)

-(most of the time) and the era of the silent film was over.
+and the era of the silent film was over.
+Unfortunately,

-some actors) out of work.
+of work.

-When television and eventually videotape were invented,
+television and eventually videotape were invented, SMPTE

-per second.
+second.
 (Video color-framing and new digital technology

 actually allow for several variances in this standard, but